Goosenest Burn Plans

-Contingent upon weather conditions, the Goosenest Ranger District of the Klamath National Forest will be conducting pile burning on December 27th - December 29th, 2016 in one or more of the following. more
+Contingent upon weather conditions, the Goosenest Ranger District of the Klamath National Forest will be conducting pile burning in the following location: Project: Old State Piles T45N, R1W,... more

 Fall and Winter Prescribed Burns Planned